Payment and installment plans continue to gain popularity, and for good reason.

 By partnering with providers such as Klarna and Afterpay, Stripe is able to offer a range of plan options.

-Each provider has different offerings and terms related to credit limits, repayment terms and merchant location, and so it is important to review these when deciding which services are the best for your needs.
+Each provider has different offerings and terms related to credit limits, repayment terms, and merchant location, so it is important to review these when deciding which services are the best for your needs.

 Benefits of offering buy now, pay later payment plans with Stripe